-- Package 1 For a contribution of 100 baht (THB) per month (THB70 paid by the worker and THB30 paid by the Government), package 1 covers against sickness, invalidity, and death.2 The sickness benefit provides THB200 per day limited to 20 days per year and only for in-patient care lasting at least two nights.
+- Package 1 For a contribution of 100 baht (THB) per month (THB70 paid by the worker and THB30 paid by the Government), package 1 covers against sickness, invalidity, and death.2 The sickness benefit provides THB200 per day limited to 20 days per year and only for inpatient care lasting at least two nights.
 If the hospital stay is one night, members are not entitled to receive any benefit.
-Members receive THB400 if they stay in hospital for two nights, THB600 if they stay in hospital for three nights, and so on.
+Members receive THB400 if they stay in the hospital for two nights, THB600 if they stay in hospital for three nights, and so on.
 Invalidity benefits include income replacement of THB500-1,000 per month for 15 years.
-The death benefit is a lump-sum of THB20,000. - Package 2 For a contribution of THB150 (THB100 paid by the worker and THB50 by the government), package 2 offers a lump-sum payment for old age in addition to the benefits in package 1.
+The death benefit is a lump-sum payment of THB20,000. - Package 2 For a contribution of THB150 (THB100 paid by the worker and THB50 by the Government), package 2 offers a lump-sum payment for old age in addition to the benefits in package 1.

-1 K. Hagemejer and R. McKinnon: "The role of national social protection floors in extending social security to all", in International Social Security Review, (Geneva, International Social Security Association, 2013), Vol. 66, pp. 3-4.
+1 K. Hagemejer and R. McKinnon: "The role of national social protection floors in extending social security to all", in International Social Security Review, (2013, Vol. 66), pp. 3-4.

-2 THB30 = 1 United States Dollar (US\$).
+2 THB35 = US\$1.